Farrell C. Shiver was the first

 Chairman of the Scientific Working Group for Forensic Document

-Examination (SWGDOC) Subcommittee on Standard Operating
+Examination (SWGDOC) Subcommittee on on Standard Operating

 Procedures and Terminology.
-The subcommittee was tasked
+The subcommittee was primarily

 responsible for developing standardized procedures for